-Here are the essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.
+Here are essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

 This smartphone videography guide covers everything you need to get started making professional-looking videos on your iPhone or Android such as mics, tripods, lighting, accessories, filming apps, and editing apps.